ryanjclark/consumer_lending/README.md

 # consumer_lending
-Machine learning model to predict credit risk of consumers deployed to GCP App Engine
+A machine learning model that predicts credit risk of consumers using classification and natural language processing.
+This app is in development and deployed with GCP App Engine to https://lending-274219.uc.r.appspot.com/